SuperNOVAS v1.2

 which simply returns an error).
 Note, that a readeph()

-implementation is a relic of NOVAS C and not always necessary.
+implementation is a relic of NOVAS C and not generally needed.
 You can provide a superior ephemeris reader implementation at runtime via the set_ephem_provider()

 call or equivalent (e.g. novas_use_calceph()